Introduction

 Stack bundles hpack.
 This is a package description file generator that

-.
+generates a .cabal file from a package.yaml.
 This is similar to the .cabal

 description except that it used different names for some fields (different